RobertBurrellDonkin/leitus/README.md

 creates a new 2000M disc image owned by "rdonkin" and initialised with profiles "home", "gnome", "maven" and "java6" then maps it to "neo".

+A temporary file image will be created and filled with noise, before being mounted and initialised.

 Develops
 ========